16th October to 24th November

 15 September, 2017

-This course will be open to anyone who has participated in the 40-Day Retreat or completed a previous Six-month Course.
+A follow-on course of 99 days will be offered in the winter of 2018/19.
+It will be open to anyone who has participated in the 40-Day Retreat or completed a previous Six-month Course/Two-year On-line Course.
 Please get in touch if you feel this opportunity might be for you.

 RELATED EVENTS WORLDWIDE